brugr9/brugr9.github.io/index.md

 ### 5.2.2.
 Integration Testing

-The plugin `ESB Messaging` comes with Jupyter Notebooks which one of them acts as messaging endpoint.
+The plugin `ESB Messaging` comes with Jupyter Notebooks which act as messaging endpoints.
 Interactive integration testing was achieved by sending JSON messages over a network using a PUB-socket from ZeroMQ aka zmq.
+Before sending the messages may be validated against an ESB Message JSON Schema (based on Draft-07, see <a href="https://www.tpf.philhum.unibe.ch/archives/schemas/UE4-ESBMessage-v1_0.schema.json" target="_blank">*UE4-ESBMessage-v1_0.schema.json*</a>).

 ![Screenshot of Jupyter Notebook ESB ZeroMQ Publish](DGE/ScreenshotEsbZmqPub.jpg "Screenshot of Jupyter Notebook ESB ZeroMQ Publish")
 <br>*Fig. 5.4.: Screenshot of Jupyter Notebook 'ESB ZeroMQ Publish'*